 - A saint’s salvation is irrevocable and secure

-Thus, the stage is set for a 500-year argument that has pre-occupied what calls itself church and schools of theology.
-I do not wish to discuss that validity or folly of the points on either side as history is awash with such.
+Thus, the stage is set for a 500-year argument that has preoccupied that which calls itself church and schools of theology.
+I do not wish to discuss the validity or folly of the points on either side as history is awash with such.
 I want to look at this controversy from a perspective of essence.
 The ultimate reality of an ideal is uncovered by history and the outflow of it.
-The question is—do these views or the argument between the two achieve God’s stated objective?
+The question is, do these views or the argument between the two achieve God’s stated objective?

 I don’t think we can conclude that anyone mentioned thus far was an incarnate “evil” person in the ultimate sense.
 All purposed good things in their efforts and work.
 However, the good intentions of a Buddhist will not justify them before God.
 In addition, just because someone intended to do right or good for Jehovah God does not mean they achieved it.

 Something isn’t automatically what it espouses itself to be just because it portends such of itself.
 Charities can say their purpose is to relieve suffering, pain, and abuse.
 In most cases, these entities do as they advertise.
 However, a number have CEO’s in the million-dollar salary club.
-Actual “relief” is but a fraction of the organizations budget.
-My point, is that it is not what every ideal or agenda purports about itself that turns out to be is it’s actual essence or reality.
+Actual “relief” is but a fraction of the organization’s budget.
+My point is that it is not what every ideal or agenda purports about itself that turns out to be its actual essence or reality.
 Analysis of whatever an entity does or achieves is a much better measure of the group’s value or significance over and against what they advertise.

 Any mature adherents to either ideal (Calvinism and Arminianism) can support their view with many texts and tons of argumentation.
 Both want to make the discussion an exclusive absolute, supporting their view of course.
-However, neither view by no means include all inclusive of what the Bible has to say.
-Both would have you decide to accept one view or the other, based upon argumentations… This detail I feel is a huge trap of which most church people fall into.
+However, neither view by any means includes all of what the Bible has to say.
+Both would have you decide to accept one view or the other, based upon arguments… This detail I feel is a huge trap for most church people.

-Real truth always takes into account the largest number of Bible texts that relate to that subject without sweeping stuff under the rug or telling people that verse don’t say what they seem to be saying.
-Neither Calvinism nor Arminian teaching fits this approach.
-Both views use a subset of texts that are convenient to supporting their view while downplaying, denying or twisting texts that blow their view out of the water.
+Real truth always takes into account the largest number of Bible texts that relate to that subject without sweeping stuff under the rug, or telling people that verse doesn’t say what it seems to be saying.
+Neither Calvinism nor Arminianism fits this approach.
+Both views use a subset of texts that are convenient to supporting their view while downplaying, denying, or twisting texts that blow their view out of the water.
 Such is the history of theology.

 Most of the Reformers kept a major tradition of the Catholic Church, namely: Constantinianism.
 What is “Constantinianism”?
 Constantinianism is a relationship between church and state, where the church organization is a subservient to the state in trade for recognition, toleration, protection and inclusion in society.
 Numerous non-Catholic believers and groups did not continue in this unbiblical practice after the initial Reformation was rolling.
 These were labeled “radical reformers” who became persecuted by both Constantinian Reformers (Lutherans, Reformed, Church of England, Congregationalists, Presbyterians…) as well as Catholics.

 Next, I want to talk about “Confessions”.
 “Confessions” are like statements of faith.
-But an interesting detail not well understood relates to who these statements were given to and why.
+But an interesting detail not well understood relates to whom these statements were given to and why.

 Augsburg Confession (1530) – Written by Philipp Melanchthon, a German Reformer and successor to Martin Luther.
 The Confession was presented to Charles V, Holy Roman Emperor, at the Diet of Augsburg in efforts to restore political and religious unity in the German Free Territories.